cube3power/atsd/rule-engine/web-notifications.md

 ## Overview

-Web notifications provide a mechanism for event-driven integration of the database with external HTTP services.
+Web notifications implement a webhook mechanism for event-driven integration of the database with external HTTP services.

-They can be used to automate tasks such as sending an alert into a Slack channel, updating a bug tracker, starting a CI build, publishing to an AWS SNS topic, or controlling IoT devices.
+They can be used to automate tasks such as sending an alert into a Slack channel, updating a bug tracker, starting a CI build, publishing an event to an AWS SNS topic, or controlling IoT devices.

 Example: [Slack](notifications/slack.md) Alert